sonika-kumari-63/MongoDB/README.md

 <h2>Where MongoDB is Used </h2>
 MongoDB is commonly used in:
- E-commerce platforms
+.E-commerce platforms
- Social networks
+.Social networks
- Real-time analytics
+.Real-time analytics
- Content management systems
+.Content management systems
- Mobile applications
+.Mobile applications
- Cloud-native applications
+.Cloud-native applications
- IoT systems
+.IoT systems